 measuring cups and spoons

-1. Cook all ingredients, except tea, in pan over low heat until just beginning to simmer.
+1. Cook all ingredients, except tea, in pot over medium-low heat until just beginning to simmer.

 2. Strain into mug.